 A healthy gut is super important for your health.
 If your gut has the wrong kind of bacteria growing in it, all sorts of things can go awry.
 Kombucha is filled with probiotics and stock is also good for the gut, but another food I make and eat regularly is sauerkraut.
 I know, a little strange right?
 I thought so the first time I read about it.
-Here’s a great recipe from Nourishing Magazine.
+Here’s a great recipe.
 (Don’t be intimidated, it’s super easy to make.)

 I didn’t tell you all of this to overwhelm you but to give you some new ideas of foods you can use to keep your body performing at it’s optimum level.
 These foods and drinks are usually the topics of conversation when friends come over because they see the inside of my fridge and start asking questions.
 Pete and the kids eat/drink all of these things too so it’s totally possible to get your family on board…it might take a while, but they’ll eventually come around.